 - 1. Perform the prerequisite tasks as described in Before you begin. - 2.
 Stop the system.
 For instructions, see Stopping a system or logical partition. - 3.
-Place the system into the service position.
-For instructions, see Placing a rack-mounted model into the service position. - 4.
-Remove the service access cover.
-For instructions, see Removing the service access cover from a rack-mounted model. - 5.
+Remove the front cover: - · For a rack-mounted system, see Removing the front cover from a rack-mounted model. - For a stand-alone system, see Removing the front cover from a stand-alone model. - 4.
+If your system is a rack-mounted system, place the system into the service position.
+For instructions, see Placing a rack-mounted model into the service position. - 5.
+Remove the service access cover: - For a rack-mounted system, see Removing the service access cover on a rack-mounted system. - For a stand-alone system, see Removing the service access cover on a stand-alone system. - 6.
 Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.